surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 21.9.0-dev.1 =
+= 21.9.0-dev.2 =

 (2025/11/14) Disabled Schema and Open Graph type in Document SSO metabox for WooCommerce account, cart, and checkout pages.
-Added 'wpsso_include_video_previews' filter.

 = 21.8.1 =